adi3e08/cs7180-final-project/README.md

 ## Directory Structure

-    data/raw/ : Raw data is stored here in a separate folder for each experiment src/:
+    data/raw/ : Raw data is stored here in a separate folder for each experiment.

+    src/:
-    	create_dataset.py: Code to create the dataset for imitation learning model.py: Flow matching model definition
+    	create_dataset.py: Code to create the dataset for imitation learning.

+    	model.py: Flow matching model definition.

-    	utils.py: Some utility functions
+    	utils.py: Some utility functions.

-    	train.py: Code to train the flow matching model eval.py: Code to evaluate the flow matching model notebooks/ :
+    	train.py: Code to train the flow matching model.

+    	eval.py: Code to evaluate the flow matching model.

+    notebooks/ :

-    	run.ipynb: Notebook for colab training
+    	run.ipynb: Notebook for colab training.

-    models/: Trained models are stored here in a separate folder for each experiment docs/: Documentation
+    models/: Trained models are stored here in a separate folder for each experiment.

+    docs/: Documentation.

-    results/: Tensorboard plots are stored here in a separate folder for each experiment
+    results/: Tensorboard plots are stored here in a separate folder for each experiment.

 ## Instructions
 1. Create a local conda environment